DataDog/documentation/content/en/real_user_monitoring/reactnative/troubleshooting.md

 ## No data is being sent to Datadog

-Follow these instructions when the SDK has been installed and the app compiles, but no data is received by Datadog.
-We recommend following these steps in order.
+Follow these instructions in order when the SDK has been installed and the app compiles, but no data is received by Datadog.

 ### Check the configuration